On the strongest three-valued paraconsistent logic contained in classical logic and its dual: More on the Logical Equivalence Relation of

-It turns out that the logical equivalence relation of LP$^{\IImpl,\False}$ does not only satisfy the eight above-mentioned basic classical laws of logical equivalence but also other basic classical laws of logical equivalence, including the associative, dis\-tributive, and de~Morgan's laws for conjunction and disjunction (laws (13)--(18) [2] from Table~\ref{laws-lequiv-more}).
-Indeed, the logical equivalence relation of LP$^{\IImpl,\False}$ satisfies all laws given in Tables~\ref{laws-lequiv} and~\ref{laws-lequiv-more}.
+It turns out that the logical equivalence relation of \LPif\ does not only satisfy the identity, annihilation, idempotent, and commutative laws for conjunction and disjunction but also other basic classical laws for conjunction and disjunction, including the absorption, associative, distributive, and de~Morgan's laws.
+Actually, the logical equivalence relation of \LPif\ also satisfies all laws given in Table~\ref{laws-lequiv-more}.